Lenaldnwj/Orbital/README.md

 #Orbital
- This is the project that I did during my summer for orbital
+ This is the project that I did during my summer for orbital (4MC module) The project is a interactive food map of NUS.